amandeep511997/codesnippetsAPI/README.md

 [codesnippets](http://codesnippets.org/) is a place to share reusable piece of code with others crafted by you!
 You can look through snippets posted by other authors.
 If you'd like to contribute you can [sign up](http://codesnippets.org/users/sign_up) for a free account and you'll be able to post snippets of your own, rate and bookmark snippets, and post comments.
 You can also post private snippets.

-Need Help?
-Found a bug?
+Contribute
 --------------------
+### API clients
+Create a wrapper for API and add write its usage in documentation.
+You may write API wrapper in any language you want.

+### Found a bug?
 [Submit an issue](https://github.com/amandeep511997/codesnippetsAPI/issues) to the codesnippetAPI GitHub if you need any help.
 And, of course, feel free to submit pull requests with bug fixes or changes.

 Documentation Style